OpenFreeEnergy/gufe/src/gufe/visualization/README.md

 > and the registry table below, clickable.
 Source:
 > `visualization-demo/frames/architecture/` (`just viz-edit frames` to edit it).

-- `framejs.py` — `VIZ_REGISTRY` maps each gufe class to a `VizRef` holding both
+- `framejs.py` — `PAYLOAD_REGISTRY` maps each gufe class to the serializer that
-  halves of the contract: the frame that draws it and the serializer that turns an object into that frame's `inputs`.
+  turns an object into the frame's `inputs`.
 It then builds the framejs.io URL / `anywidget`.
 - `../_viewable.py` — the `FramejsViewable` mixin that gives a class `.view()` and `_repr_mimebundle_`.
 Mixing it in is the whole opt-in.